Clarity

-In other words, in terms of uncertainty and change it often hard to know what to do first and how to move forward.
+So in times of uncertainty and constant change it often hard to know what to do first and how to move forward.

 be clear stay focused

-As a result, you need to be clear where you want to get to, what problem you are trying to solve and which route to take.
+As a result, we need to be clear where you want to get to, what problem we are trying to solve and which route to take.

 Similarly, we believe the best chance of success in times of uncertainty is a balance of clear vision, sound values and culture.
 This, combined with strong team work, clear process and measured risk provides clarity and transparency for all stakeholders.